raspberrypilearning/turtle-tracker/en/step_4.md

 --- task ---
 Use the **+** at the bottom of the `y coords`{:class="block3variables"} list to add the y coordinate data for your turtle.

-Your x and y coordinate lists should look like this:
+Your lists should look like this:

 ![screenshot of y coord list with data](images/turtle-2-y-data.png)

 --- /task ---

 --- task ---
 When you have finished entering the data, you can hide the lists from the stage.
-Uncheck the box next to the lists in the `Variables`{:class="block3variables"} section:
+Uncheck the box next to the lists in the `Variables`{:class="block3variables"} blocks menu:

 ![screenshot of unchecked lists](images/turtle-2-uncheck-lists.png)